 With the correct apps downloaded on their tablets, seniors can easily do all of the following activities with the help of their tablets :

-So, laptop or tablets for seniors?
-Because they are lighter to carry and easier to use, tablets are a better choice for seniors than laptops.
-Most are simply operated by touching a finger to a screen to access the desired apps.
+So, laptops or tablets for seniors?
+Because they are lighter and easier to carry, tablets are a better choice for seniors than laptops.
+Most operate by touching a finger to a screen to access the desired apps.
 They are also small and lightweight enough to easily be carried through the house or even out and about.

-There are 3 basic operating systems that each have their own plusses and minuses.
-Overall, iPads with the Apple iOS, are the easiest to use for seniors and the elderly.
-Yes, these tablets lacks some customization and are a little more expensive.
+There are three basic operating systems, each with plusses and minuses.
+Overall, iPads with Apple iOS are the easiest to use for seniors and the elderly.
+Yes, these tablets lack some customization and are a little more expensive.
 But, they offer a complete package for older Americans.